Daniel Nearing: Life and career

 Nearing studied for his MA in modern and contemporary literature at the University of Toronto, and went on to earn an MFA in film from Toronto's York University, and served as producer resident at the Canadian Film Centre.
 He has studied under Northrop Frye (Anatomy of Criticism) and Michael Ondaatje (The English Patient).

 He began his film career as a documentary filmmaker, making narrative-driven documentaries for both Canadian and U.S. outlets such as the Canadian Broadcasting Corporation, Discovery Networks, The Sports Network and Bravo.
 His subjects have included juvenile homicide, the longest bridge in the world over ice-forming waters, Russians playing in the National Hockey League, and the stagecraft of some of the world's finest writers.
 He shifted his focus to dramatic projects and founded 9:23 Films in 2008, feeling that documentary filmmaking "does not allow such direct access to deeper truths."

 After several attempts at a faithful adaptation of Sherwood Anderson's Winesburg, Ohio, with collaborator Rudy Thauberger, the script and its production finally clicked when Nearing decided to set the rural period piece in a contemporary city.
 Chicago Heights was shot for just $1,000 in 2009.
 Chicago Heights premiered in competition at the Busan International Film Festival and was named Best Film in a Fine Arts Discipline at the Berlin Black Film Festival.

 In 2011 Nearing adapted Rudy Thauberger's Goalie, a widely anthologized Canadian short story about hockey and obsession.
 The film had its world premiere at the Vancouver International Film Festival in Fall 2011.

-Nearing followed those projects up with his original script Hogtown, a murder mystery set against the backdrop of the 1919 Chicago race riots.
+Nearing followed those projects up with Hogtown, a "velvety" avant-garde murder mystery set against the backdrop of the 1919 Chicago race riots.
 This film reveals the collective influence the works Sherwood Anderson, EL Doctorow and Michael Ondaatje have had on Nearing's work.
 Hogtown was filmed on location in Illinois, Indiana, Ontario and Paris.
-The film stars Herman Wilkins, Diandra Lyle, McKenzie Chinn, Pete Giovagnoli, Dianne Bischoff, Alexander Sharon and Marco Garcia.
-The film made its US debut at Chicago's Gene Siskel Film Center.
-Bill Stamets of The Chicago Sun-Times has called it "the most original film made in Chicago about Chicago to date."
+The film stars Herman Wilkins, Diandra Lyle, and McKenzie Chinn.
+Bill Stamets of The Chicago Sun-Times called it "the most original film made in Chicago about Chicago to date" and Ben Kenigsberg of The Village Voice named it to his list of the 10 Best Films of 2016.

-Nearing is presently (2021) finalizing Sister Carrie, a romantic drama set in Chicago, Montréal and Paris in 1919.
-The film hybridizes multiple literary sources: Theodore Dreiser's Chicago novel of the same name (1900), Alexandre Dumas' (Fils) "La Dame aux Camélias" (1848), Abbé Prévost's "Manon Lescaut" (1731), and Sherwood Anderson's "Brothers" (1921).
-The film features Eve Rydberg as Carrie and internationally known ballet performer Fabrice Calmels as Armand Duval.